 In most cases, not entirely.
 Probate is a legal process that transfers your property after your death.
 However, you can avoid certain property passing through probate by: (a) holding property jointly with the right of survivorship; (b) establishing inter vivos (living) trusts during your lifetime; (c) establishing payable on death bank accounts, or (d) creating transfer on death deeds.
 These alternatives should only be pursued after talking with a South Carolina estate attorney.

-Wayne Patterson, estate attorney, has over forty years of business and legal experience.
+L. Wayne Patterson, estate attorney, has over forty years of business and legal experience.
 He practices in the Federal and State courts located in Greenville, Pickens, Oconee, Spartanburg and Laurens Counties of South Carolina.
 Call 864-270-7973 for professional and caring representation in your estate plan and probate issues including assistance with special needs trusts.
-He is located at 116 W, Stone Ave., Greenville, SC 29609.
+He is located at 10 Century Dr. Suite B, Greenville, SC 29607.